How To Be More Productive In Life

-Two-thirds of the American working population skips their lunch break entirely.
+Two-thirds of the American working population skip their lunch break entirely.
 Even if you aren’t part of that majority fraction, chances are pretty high that you eat your meal at your desk.
 You’re hoping to get in just a little bit more work.
-The long, non-interrupted period you spend at your job can create a monotonous mental state and quickly cripple your creativity.
+The extended, uninterrupted period you spend at your job can create a monotonous mental state and quickly cripple your creativity.

 Going through long, mentally draining days often have you exhausted far before it’s time for you to head home.
-Along with the much-needed break from the workplace environment, it is important that you are taking the time to fuel your body properly.
+Along with the much-needed break from the workplace environment, it is vital that you are taking the time to fuel your body correctly.
 Relying on vending machines and the occasional for sustenance will eventually leave you lethargic and unproductive.

 Don’t Let Your Work Keep You From Sleeping

 High-pressure work sometimes finds a way of making their way home with you.
 You leave work and, even though you are home, all you can think about are all the things you left at work.
 Partially finished tasks and looming deadlines help to make your time away from the daily grind anything but peaceful.

 Stress is a serious contributor to insomnia and career stress is exceptionally common among Americans.
 You might be one of the many professionals whose work ethic and dedication to their job make it difficult to relax.
 Even when you are away from work.
 Transferring career stress into your home life makes it difficult to shut your brain off no matter how tired you are.